 Who, bloody cares?

-It’s the same for a workbench.
+It’s the same when you’re building a workbench.

 Obviously, I can’t pass that off as an article though, so I’ll make a mountain out of it.

 If you’re looking for the best wood for your workbench build, then you need to decide which factors are most important to you:

 - Are you looking for a quick build?

 - Do you want your workbench to be purely functional?
 Or something More?

 Now, any workbench that I refer to will be solid and sturdy.